md-tahmid-hasan-golap/nextShop-Frontend/README.md

 ## 5. Protected Page: Add Product

 Only logged-in users can access.
-Redirects non-auth users to `/login`.
+Others are redirected to `/login`.

-Form fields:
+Fields:

 - Title
 - Short Description